ooni/gatherings/internal/2017-10-montreal/mobile-apps.md

 # Mobile apps

-IMPORTANT: Automated testing (possibly implemented in node).
+IMPORTANT: continuous-integration testing (possibly implemented in node).

 We need a way to coordinate the testing.
 Having a way to decide to have everything tested in one way prior and after a release.